 No visit to Ponferrada is complete without a glimpse of the Castillo del Temple, the castle-fortress-monastic complex built by the Knights Templar.
 Seen at night, it is extraordinary.
-With its strong towers and imposing yet solitary air, the castle is far and away the most memorable of the city sights and is open for visits.
-Beyond Ponferrada itself, you can explore natural wonders like the Médulas, a ruddy-red mountain burrowed through with tunnels dug by the Romans, who mined this area for gold.
+With its strong towers and imposing yet solitary air, the castle is far and away from the most memorable of the city sights and is open for visits.
+Beyond Ponferrada itself, you can explore natural wonders like the Médulas; a ruddy-red mountain burrowed through with tunnels dug by the Romans, who mined this area for gold.
 It’s now a UNESCO world heritage site and, at only 20 minutes drive from Ponferrada, is an ideal destination for walking and hiking.
 There is an annual medieval festival in Ponferrada called “La Noche Templaria” (Templar night) that takes place on the first full moon in July and features a medieval fair and festivities.

 Gastronomy & Wine

 Ponferrada’s taverns and restaurants offer a broad range of Spanish specialties, but the focus is on traditional Castilian fare.
-That means lots of pork dishes, hearty stews, flavorful sausages, and rich sheep cheese.
+That means lots of pork dishes, hearty stews, flavorful sausages, and creamy sheep cheese.
 Try cochinillo (roast suckling pig), Sopa de Ajo (garlic soup), or cocido (a chickpea and pork stew).

 A 16th-century clock tower that was added to in later centuries, this is a symbol of historic Ponferrada.
 An exterior stone staircase on the Calle Carnicerías leads up to the tower itself, while an archway dubbed the “Arco de las Eras” allows pedestrians to walk under the tower and into the historic center of the city.